 This insular mentality reduces communication between our teams as well as our communities.
 It reduces co-operation and restrains our collective improvement.
 We can make new starters feel unwelcome, their natural curiosity seen as yet another attack.
 Our old building doesn't help.
 With closed doors and warren-like corridors, it hides us from the public and from each other.
-In the worst cases the public has lost trust in us, feeling we never listen nor act on their feedback.
+Teams became siloed, creating their own culture, feeling that they worked for different organisations.
+All this impacted on our confidence and our brand equity.